 Publication and dissemination of results represents a significant contribution to the discipline and/or field of study.

 The activity described in the proposal is beyond what can be achieved in one semester of development leave.

 There is a prospect for leveraging the project to obtain external sponsored funding.

-A committee appointed by the provost with representation from the Faculty Senate will review all requests for these awards from faculty who have been approved by the president for Faculty Development Leaves.
+A committee appointed by the provost will review all requests for these awards received from faculty who have been approved by the president for Faculty Development Leaves.
 Comprised of three faculty representatives from different academic colleges recommended by the Faculty Senate, and three Academic Affairs administrators, the review committee will recommend five award recipients to the provost, who will make the final decisions.
 Award notifications, pending Board of Regents’ approval, will be made by January 15th of the academic year prior to the leave.

 29. At least once every three years, the provost will appoint an ad hoc Program Review Committee representing the Council of Academic Deans, the Council of Chairs, and the Faculty Senate to review the Faculty Development Leave program.
-That Committee will review this PPS and the Faculty Development Leave applications and reports that have been submitted by faculty members who have had a leave since the last program review.
+That Committee will review this PPS and the Faculty Development Leave applications and reports submitted by faculty members granted a leave since the last program review.
 Based upon its review, the Committee will submit a report to the provost evaluating the Faculty Development Leave program and offering suggestions for improvement, including changes to this PPS.

-30. Once the Board of Regents has endorsed the Faculty Development Leaves that have merited the president’s approval, applicants will be notified by the Office of the Provost and Vice President for Academic Affairs.
+30. Once the Board of Regents has endorsed the Faculty Development Leave applications meriting the president’s approval, applicants will be notified by the Office of the Provost and Vice President for Academic Affairs.